 * Write about kittens/cats and puppies/dogs.
 No one can resist the cuteness of baby animals.
 Even if they poop in your lap or chew your new pair of shoes, there’s something cute about the whole thing.

 * Pictures.
 People love pictures.
 Nature’s a good one: flowers, trees, paths.
 Can’t beat Mother Nature for a Stress Buster.
-Makes ya just wanna go out and do the Irish jig, doesn’t it?
+Makes ya just wanna go out and do the Sound of Music thing, doesn’t it?

 * Use pictures of food.
 Even if your recipe/story/antidote doesn’t have anything to do with the pic, who can resist an image of ooey gooey caramel or creamy, cheesy lasagna or a bead-sweating glass of whatever?
 Makes my mouth water just to think about it.